metabase/metabase/docs/developers-guide.md

 ### Building drivers

 Most of the drivers Metabase uses to connect to external data warehouse databases are separate projects under the `modules/` subdirectory.
-When running Metabase via `lein`, you'll need to build these drivers in order to have access to them.
+When running Metabase via `clojure`, you'll need to build these drivers in order to have access to them.
 You can build drivers as follows:

 ```